morgskav/Free_the_AI/README.md

 >**"Putting the L back in LLM - Language Matters because AI implementation is a communicative act"**

 The IMK Model Menagerie disrupts the business model driving the replacement of human experts and communicators with AI solutions.
-With the managerie, we can show how trained linguists and communication experts in collaboration with domain experts can take a leading role in shaping, developing, and deploying AI systems.
+With the managerie, we can show how much language matters and how language experts can enable domain experts to take a leading role in shaping, developing, and deploying AI systems.
 We empower experts to curate domain-specific AI models, conduct research on them, and take full ownership of their implementation-all open-source and local.

 ### What is the IMK Model Menagerie?